Modern transport in Kuala Lumpur

 Taxis & Grab

-The Grab app is the absolute reference.
-It avoids fare negotiations with local taxi drivers who sometimes refuse to use the meter.
-For long distances, shared taxis are economical and very common.
+The Grab app is the absolute go-to.
+It saves you haggling over fares with local taxi drivers who sometimes refuse to use the meter.
+For longer distances, shared taxis are affordable and very common.

 Ferries & Boats

-Essential for reaching paradise islands like Langkawi or the Perhentian Islands.
-In Sarawak and Sabah (Borneo), boats are often the only means of transport to reach the deep wild lands.
+Essential for reaching the idyllic islands such as Langkawi or the Perhentian Islands.
+In Sarawak and Sabah (Borneo), the boat is often the only way to travel deep into the wild interior.

 Discover the regions →